Aliases for TAC4 Gene

 GeneCards Summary for TAC4 Gene

 TAC4 (Tachykinin 4 (Hemokinin)) is a Protein Coding gene.
-Diseases associated with TAC4 include shipyard eye.
-Among its related pathways are Metabolism and Metabolism.
+Among its related pathways are Central carbon metabolism in cancer and Metabolism.
 GO annotations related to this gene include receptor binding.

 UniProtKB/Swiss-Prot for TAC4 Gene

 Tachykinins are active peptides which excite neurons, evoke behavioral responses, are potent vasodilators and secretagogues, and contract (directly or indirectly) many smooth muscles.
 Endokinin-A induces thermal hyperalgesia and pain-related behavior such as scratching following intrathecal administration in rats.
 These effects are suppressed by treatment with endokinin-C. Endokinin-A/B reduces arterial blood pressure and increases sperm motility.